Jalukie: Demographics

 Jalukie is inhabited majorly by Zeliangrong ethnic group.
 The term Jalukie indicates the name of a place, while Jalukieme refers to its people.
 Jalukie Pumling is used to describe exclusively to the original landowners of Jalukie.
 The term Jalukie is also used to describe the villages and town as a whole that falls under the aegis of Jalukie Pumling Nko (JPN).
 The JPN formed by the Pumling (landowners) is the apex body of the Jalukie jurisdiction under customary setup and landownership rights.
 The main festival of Jalukie is Mlei-Ngyi celebrated in the month of March, while Kwakpo celebrated in the month of October also has its significance.

-The word Jalukie has been derived from the phrase Jene Lulo meaning field area of Jene.
+The word Jalukie has been derived from the phrase Jene Lulo Lenkie meaning field area of Jene.
 It would seem that the literal translation has been modified in the course of time.

-The categorization of the settlers of Old Jalukie as Jalukie Pumling dates back to the early 1960s.
-On the verge of establishing a town in their jurisdiction, the elders of Old Jalukie before departing from their village to the plain areas for settlement and cultivation felt the need to identify themselves as Jalukie Pumling.
-So that they can trace back their roots to Old Jalukie Village.
-Thus by definition Jalukie Pumling meant those individuals whose ancestors migrated from old Jalukie in the early 1960s.
+The categorization of the settlers of Jalukie as Jalukie Pumling dates back to the early 1960s.
+On the verge of establishing a town in their jurisdiction, the elders of Jalukie before departing from the hills to the plain areas for resettlement felt the need to identify themselves as Jalukie Pumling, so that they can trace back their roots to Jalukie Village.
+Thus by definition Jalukie Pumling meant those individuals whose ancestors resettled from present Old Jalukie to surrounding areas in the early 1960s.

-Some of the present settlements established under Jalukie Pumling Nko are as follows:
+Some of the present settlements established under Jalukie Village are as follows: